 - The applicant must be a Canadian business in operation as of March 1, 2020 registered with the CRA.

 - Total employment income paid in the 2019 calendar year must be between $20,000 and $1.5 million.
 If payroll was less than $20,000, the applicant must have a business operating account, CRA business number, a filed 2018 or 2019 tax return and eligible non-deferrable expenses between $40,000 to $1.5 million.
-Additional details and launch date for applications based on the updated criteria will follow soon.
+Applications based on the updated criteria are being accepted as of June 19, 2020.

 - The borrower must have an active business chequing/operating account with the lender.
 The account must have been opened on or prior to March 1, 2020 and not be arrears on existing borrowing facilities (if applicable) with the lender by 90 days or more as of March 1, 2020.